 Why does this matter?
-It matters because if we claim to be followers of Jesus, Christ asks it of us and it is the only way in which we are able to be as perfect as our father in heaven is perfect.
+It matters because if we claim to be followers of Jesus, it is the only way in which we are able to be as perfect as our father in heaven is perfect.
 In Matthew 5: 38-48 Jesus gives us a description of God’s love for everyone, for the good and evil, and that everyone needs to included in an understanding of God’s love for the world.
 Shockingly, what Jesus is telling us is that we do not prove we are God’s by being on the side of good fighting evil; we prove our right to be children of God by loving our enemies.

 In its very essence war negates that universal love.
 In order to wage war each side portrays the other as evil, and itself as good.
 War in its essence is a failure- a tragic abandonment of love.
 As Jimmy Carter points out, war although sometimes a necessity is always an evil; we should never remember it as a victory.

 It could be that in times of war we may not have the luxury of loving our enemies ( even though the Geneva convention was an attempt at reconciling the evil of war with standards of respect for each other’s humanity) but in times of peace it is important that we do.
 At the end of war, it is important that we restore to the enemy their humanity.
 But it is my belief that it is not only the story of the soldier we need to hear in order to do that, we need to hear the stories of all who suffer in times of war.